Lehigh Valley Transit Company: Car barns and shops

+Substations

-Direct current power for the interurban trolleys on the Liberty Bell Line was produced (from AC power supplied by overhead lines from Allentown) by rotary converters at substations in Allentown, Summit Lawn, Coopersburg, Quakertown, Sellersville, Souderton (in the carbarn), Lansdale, and Washington Square.
-Unlike the notation in the "See Also" section below, LVT never used mercury arc rectifiers.
+Direct current power for the interurban trolleys on the Liberty Bell Line was produced from high voltage AC power supplied by overhead lines from Allentown by rotary converters at substations in Allentown, Summit Lawn, Coopersburg, Quakertown, Sellersville, Souderton (in the carbarn), Lansdale, and Washington Square.
+The Summit Lawn brick substation still stands and has a sign stating its history.
+This is to the east of South Pike Avenue near the Salisbury Township police station.

 Decline and bankruptcy

 Ridership jumped due to gas rationing and increased industrial employment during World War II, but after the war the number of riders dropped again as they returned to driving their cars.
 By 1949, many of the Liberty Bell Limiteds were running almost empty.
 Service quality declined during the 1950s as the LVT lost rider revenue to pay expenses, which led to a further loss of riders.
 Through service to Philadelphia on the P&W ended in 1949.
 When the LVT cars stopped running directly to the Philadelphia 69th Street terminal and terminated at Norristown, passengers were required to transfer to Philadelphia and Western cars, travel convenience diminished.
 The company had become marginal regarding profitability and a bleak future lay ahead.
 Expenses of maintaining a rail line were high.
-Along with rolling stock and track, LVT had to maintain AC to DC power conversion rotary converters substations along its line to generate 600 Volt DC trolley power from locally provided AC power.
+Along with rolling stock and track, LVT had to maintain AC to DC power conversion rotary converter substations along its line to generate 600 Volt DC trolley power from locally provided AC power.

 In 1951, it had an aging car fleet, had to pay all costs to maintain roadbed, track, drainage systems, stations, other buildings, trolley catenary, bridges, and snow removal.
 And it paid local property taxes.
 Revenues were not keeping up with expenses and the company faced bankruptcy.
 Management had been petitioning the Pennsylvania Public Utilities Commission to abandon rail operations, and finally September 1951, they were given permission for a "trial" suspension with a conversion to buses.
 With no notice to the public, the formerly once an hour white and red interurban trolley cars simply didn't show up the next day.

 Operation was converted to buses on back roads, which dissatisfied both employees and riders, versus the direct route served by rail.
 Management quickly sent crews out to rip up rails, remove signals, and take down trolley wire to prevent being ordered back to rail operation.
 Cars were sent to the nearby Bethlehem Steel plant for scrapping.

 The shutdown of the Liberty Bell Limited caused considerable loss of employment at the shops at Allentown and Souderton.
 According to the records of the Pennsylvania Department of State, the Lehigh Valley Transit Company survived as a Pennsylvania corporation as a bus company until its dissolution on March 19, 1974.